massclown/HalfSwordTrainerMod/README.md

 * If it does not, check that you have the mod files in the right places as explained above.
 * If it does, but the mod does not show UI or does not react to the keyboard shortcuts, check the logs for errors related to `HalfSwordTrainerMod`.

-### I see the HUD/UI of the mod, but values are zero, buttons don't work and menus are empty
+### I see the HUD/UI of the mod, but values are zero, UI buttons don't work and menus are empty

 > If you are on UE4SS 3.x.x, check that you have patched `BPModLoaderMod` as described in the installation instructions above.